 Total: 10 minutes

 Engage in a “check-in” with each other when you return home or at the end of each day.
 This ideally is a stress-reducing exercise using verbal and non-verbal actions signalling friendliness and warmth through vocal tones, direct eye contact and touch.
 These all engage the right hemisphere of the brain which keeps us connected to others.
 Things you can do here include a hug, a welcome kiss, and simple questions about how the day went.
 Find out about the meeting with the client, the lunch or the dental appointment.
 Tatkin calls these “landing rituals” and successful couples find a way to let their partner know when it’s more convenient to do this check-in.
-Some like to do it as soon as they arrive home, others when the evening meal is over and the kids in bed, and some when they’re going to bed or lying together in bed.
+Some like to do it as soon as they arrive home, others when the evening meal is over and the kids are in bed, and some when they’re going to bed or lying together in bed.

 Time: 20 minutes a day over 5 days